 Lastly, every writer needs to promote their writing in one form or another.

-Do you want to find the most appropriate and productive writing tools for you?
-Here is a selection of some of the best digital tools available today.
+Do you want to find the most appropriate and productive tools for your needs?
+Here is a selection of some of the best digital solutions available today.

 1. Your Writing Program

 For bloggers, you probably use WordPress or a similar blogging platform.
 Your in-built editor is usually the best tool to write a blog post.